-Net Investment in Capital Assets

-This category presents the net position that reflects capital assets net of only the debt applicable to the acquisition or construction of these assets.
-Debt issued for non-capital purposes is excluded.

-Restricted Net Position

-This category presents the net position restricted by external parties (creditors, grantors, contributors or laws and regulations).

-Unrestricted Net Position

-This category presents the net position of the Town, which is not restricted.
+Net Investment in Capital Assets This category presents the net position that reflects capital assets net of depreciation and net of only the debt applicable to the acquisition or construction of these assets.
+Debt issued for non-capital purposes, and unspent bond proceeds, are excluded.
+Restricted Net Position This category presents the net position restricted by external parties (creditors, grantors, contributors or laws and regulations).
+Unrestricted Net Position This category presents the net position of the Town which is not classified in the preceding two categories.